Getting Started

 Factor Description Impact

-Rainfall Cumulative rainfall (mm) and intensity (mm/hr) Higher values increase landslide risk
+Rainfall Cumulative rainfall (mm) and intensity.
+High values significantly increase risk.

-Soil Moisture Percentage of water content in soil at 100-200cm depth Saturated soil is more prone to landslides
+Soil Moisture Water content in the soil (%).
+Saturated soil is less stable.

-Slope Angle of terrain in degrees Steeper slopes have higher risk
+Slope Angle of the terrain in degrees.
+Steeper slopes have higher risk.

-Soil Type Composition and characteristics of soil Clay soils are more susceptible
+Soil Type Composition and characteristics of the soil.
+Clay-heavy soils are more susceptible.

 Dashboard Features